 This course is designed to provide students the opportunity to apply classroom theory to practical, work-related applications.
-Seminars may be a component of this course and regular contact with the assigned faculty advisor is required.
+Seminars may be a component of this course, and regular contact with the assigned faculty advisor is required.
 Students may earn cooperative education or internship credits based on the completion of the required work experience and satisfactory completion of assignments including, but not limited to, seminars and a project.
-Prerequisites: For Digital Media majors; the following coursework with a grade of at least a C in each course: DIGM 3230; DIGM 4435, DIGM 4445, DIGM 4560 and Criminal Background Check.
+Prerequisites: The following coursework with a grade of at least a C in each course: DIGM 3230; DIGM 4435, DIGM 4445, DIGM 4560 and Criminal Background Check.